ibm-cloud-docs/mqcloud/gettingStarted.md

 1. [Create a queue manager.](/docs/services/mqcloud?topic=mqcloud-mqoc_create_qm)
 2. [Administer a queue manager](/docs/services/mqcloud?topic=mqcloud-mqoc_admin_mqweb) using the IBM MQ Web Console.
 3. [Connect a sample application to a queue manager.](/docs/services/mqcloud?topic=mqcloud-mqoc_connect_app_qm)

+## Note:

+Amazon Web Services and AWS are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.